HuiGong-dev/blog_source/content/posts/RESTful-API-Auth-REACT.md

 - Notes

 I kinda like the concept of components.
-It remind me of EJS template but in a more elegant way.
-Hooks in React is new to me and the purpose of hooks is to handle events and to make the app interactive.
+It reminds me of the EJS template but in a more elegant way.
+Hook in React is new to me and the purpose of hook is to handle events thus to make the app interactive.
 Maybe later I should draw some flow charts to visualize the flow of this concept.